djndl1/CSNotes/os/concepts/memory_management.md

 - _virtual address_: program-generated address.

-When virtual memory is used, the virtual addresses do not go directly to the memory bus.
+*mapping*: When virtual memory is used, the virtual addresses do not go directly to the memory bus.
 Instead, they go to an MMU that maps the virtual addresses onto the physical memory addresses.
 The MMU holds the current set of page mappings.
+All memory access made by software use virtual addresses including the kernel, which has its own set of mappings.
+Sometimes the OS maps the kernel memory into the user process' virtual space but protected to avoid switching page mappings.

-A present/absent bit keeps track of which pages are physically present in memory.
+*swapping*: A present/absent bit keeps track of which pages are physically present in memory.
 A page fault causes the OS to bring the unmapped page into physical memory and occupy a page frame if that page is not mapped.
 The original page that uses this frame, if any, is set to absent and the faulting page is set to present.

-Using a page size of a power of 2 simplifies the mapping from virtual addresses to physical addresses as the lower offset part may be retained while the higher page number is mapped and replaced.
-All memory access made by software use virtual addresses including the kernel, which has its own set of mappings.
-Sometimes the OS maps the kernel memory into the user process' virtual space but protected to avoid switching page mappings.
+Using a page size of a power of 2 simplifies the mapping from virtual addresses to physical addresses as the lower offset part may be retained while the higher page number is mapped and replaced with bit operations only without subtraction and addition: The upper part of an address is the page number.
+With this page number as an index into the page table, if the corresponding page is absent, a page fault is generated to load the page frame.
+With the page loaded, the page number part of the address is replaced by the page frame number and the result is placed on the memory bus.

 ## Page Table

+The virtual address is split into a virtual page number and an offset.
+The purpose of the page table is to map virtual pages onto page frames, not from virtual pages to swap pages on the disk, which is handled purely by the OS, not the MMU.

+A simple mapping table from page number to frame number is only practical for small virtual memory space.

 ### Table Entry

-The virtual address is split into a virtual page number and an offset.
-The purpose of the page table is to map virtual pages onto page frames.

 ```
+the exact structure is highly machine dependent
             Caching
             disabled    Modified          Present/Absent
 +-----------|-----|-----|-----|----------|-----|-----------------------------+